CodyM33/Restaunax-Technical-Assesment/README.md

 Allows restaurant owners to view, create, and update orders with real-time status tracking.

 ## Setup & Run
+In your terminal (Bash in this example), navigate to your cloned repo.

 ### Backend
 ```bash